Find Them Here

 When creatures begin appearing and magic starts firing, things become better yet.
 Spells linger in the air, while critters perform hokey (if spectacular) tricks for the 3D presentation.
 Fall in and pop-out scenery both excel, and in sizable numbers.

 An oddity, this one is.
 In 3D, the disc limits itself to DTS-HD 5.1.
-In 2D, Dolby Atmos/TrueHD 7.1.
+In 2D (both UHD and Blu-ray), Dolby Atmos/TrueHD 7.1.
 Why the limitation?
 Great question without an answer.
 The fuller, richer track in 2D is undoubtedly the way to go.
 It’s sensational work, enveloping and bold with awesome dynamic range.
 Constant sweeping effects allow the mix to show off with regularity.
 Having a slew of flying, dashing monsters darting around (and out of) the frame provides the opportunity.

 Crumbling buildings and cast spells rock the low-end, almost any of the action scenes worthy of replaying.
 The personal favorite is the snake monster in the stock room, destroying the space with superb subwoofer extensions while slithering around in a near constant 360 degrees.